 What is Thornhill Community Trust (TCT)?

-TCT is a charitable organisation established in 2004
+TCT is a charitable organisation established in 2004 (SCO35940).

 TCT provides a framework under which volunteers can start up projects, apply for public funding, carry out the projects, publicise the results and meet up with other volunteers.
 Once a project is up and running, it can remain under the TCT umbrella or become independent.

-TCT is now looking after the Thornhill Environment Fund which is available for “educational provision relating to ecology and the environment”.
-Currently we have active subgroups for:
+TCT administers the Thornhill Environment Fund which is available for “educational provision relating to ecology and the environment”.

 Thornhill Environment Activities

-- Plants and tubs
+Plants and tubs

 Who can join TCT?
-What does it involve?

 You can be as involved as you want to be!
-Being a member of TCT keeps you informed about activities going on in the community.
+Being a member of TCT keeps you informed about our activities in the community.
 It gives you the opportunity to comment on and influence current projects.
 Or you can get actively involved in current projects, and suggest new areas for development.

 What do the Trustees do?

 TCT is a Scottish Charity Incorporated Organisation (SCIO) which means it has a group of Trustees to maintain an overview of TCT’s activities and ensure the aims of the trust are fulfilled.
 The Trustees meet every 6 – 8 weeks to monitor how on-going projects are doing and discuss any new developments and how they can be supported.
 Some trustees are more directly involved in projects, while others are mainly involved through the discussions at the meetings.
 Meet the current trustees here.